neggert/neggert.github.io/publications/index.md

 ## CMS Papers

-Since members of the collaboration sign all papers, there are many CMS publications with my name on them.
+Since members of the <span itemprop="memberOf">CMS collaboration</span> sign all papers, there are many CMS publications with my name on them.
 These are the ones where I personally contributed to the analysis and writing.

 <cite>
 <span class="author">CMS Collaboration,</span>